Transformers Explained: Your AI Deep Dive (2026)

 What Are Transformers in AI?

 At their core, Transformers are a type of neural network architecture introduced in the groundbreaking 2017 paper “Attention Is All You Need.”
 Unlike previous dominant models like Recurrent Neural Networks (RNNs) or Convolutional Neural Networks (CNNs) that process data sequentially or in fixed grids, Transformers process entire sequences of data at once.
-This parallel processing capability is a key reason for their efficiency and effectiveness, especially in tasks involving long sequences of text.
+This parallel processing capability is a key reason for their efficiency and effectiveness, especially in tasks involving long sequences of text or complex data patterns.
+Their ability to capture context across long distances within data has made them indispensable for modern AI applications.

 How Do Transformers Actually Work?